The University Catalog contains requirements regarding the following Academic Regulations:

-If the division director (or department chair/program director) finds that there is reason to believe that the instructor’s evaluation of the student’s academic performance was prejudiced or capricious, the division director (or chair) should immediately bring the matter to the attention of the associate dean of the faculty for such action as the associate dean finds appropriate.
+If the division director (or department chair/program director) finds that there is reason to believe that the instructor’s evaluation of the student’s academic performance was prejudiced or capricious, the division director (or chair) should immediately bring the matter to the attention of the Dean of Academic and Curricular Affairs for such action as the dean finds appropriate.

 Grades appearing on a student’s academic record may normally not be changed after one semester from the end of the term in which the grade was awarded.
 Grade changes initiated by the course instructor(s) must follow the “Changes of Grade” policy laid out in the Colgate University Faculty Handbook.
-Under extraordinary circumstances, grade changes beyond one semester but before graduation may be approved by the associate dean.
+Under extraordinary circumstances, grade changes beyond one semester but before graduation may be approved by the Dean of Academic and Curricular Affairs.

 Policy on Transcript Notation

 Ongoing Non-discrimination, Anti-Harassment, and Sexual Misconduct Investigation and Hearing or Student Conduct Board Charge

 The University reserves the right to place a hold on the release of a student’s transcript if that student has an investigation or charges against them pending for violation(s) of the Student Nondiscrimination, Anti-Harassment, and Sexual Misconduct Policy or for charges under the Code of Student Conduct.